djalbat/reaction/README.md

 - Component state has been put back by popular demand.
 - The examples have been moved to the `es6` folder.

-These points are not strictly errata but will help to reconcile the current version with the one in ithe `videos` branch:
+These points are not strictly errata but will help to reconcile the current `master` branch with the older `videos` branch:

 - In the examples, the static `run()` methods and spurious classes have been replaced with functions.
 - The `reduxApp` example can now be [found elsewhere](https://github.com/djalbat/Inference/blob/master/es6/examples/reduxApp.js), split up into separate files and tidied up considerably.